AU-BCE-EE/STM/README.md

 ## Numerical solution
 A simple first-order fixed time step approach is used.
 The time step is one hour, although weather is taken as constant over each day.
-To avoid numerical instability (probably only a problem when slurry mass (depth) is very low, a steady-state temperature is calculated at each time step, and taken as the slurry temperature if rate calculations suggest that the slurry temperature should surpass the steady-state value.
+To avoid numerical instability (probably only a problem when slurry mass (depth) is very low), a steady-state temperature is calculated at each time step, and taken as the slurry temperature if rate calculations suggest that the slurry temperature should surpass the steady-state value.

 ## Freezing
 Freezing and thawing are included, mainly to capture the behavior of slurry around a temperature of 0 degrees C.